-Julie Roberts is Senior Research Fellow in Maternity Care, School of Health Sciences, Division of Midwifery and a member of the Maternal Health & Wellbeing Research Group.
-Julie will be on maternity leave until April 2018.
+Dr. Julie Roberts is Senior Research Fellow, Division of Midwifery, School of Health Sciences and a member of the Maternal Health & Wellbeing Research Group.

-Julie's current interests include fathers' experiences of early labour, women's experiences of being 'overdue' in pregnancy and childbirth on television.
-She is the PI of a Wellcome Seed Award 'Televising Childbirth: Understanding media impacts on perceptions of risk, women's choices and health.
+My current research interests include induction of labour, women's experiences of being 'overdue' in pregnancy, autonomy and personalised care in maternity, obstetric ultrasound and childbirth on television.
+I recently completed a Wellcome Seed Award 'Televising Childbirth: Understanding media impacts on perceptions of risk, women's choices and health.'